biagioT/jpa-search-helper/README.md

 # JPA Search Helper

 ### Description
-Library for building complex queries using JPA in Spring.
+Library for building advanced and dynamic queries using JPA in Spring.

 Do you want your controller to be able to receive a request like this and perform an advanced and complex search?